dart-lang/dart-pad/pkgs/dartpad_preview/codemirror-dart/README.md

 # codemirror-dart

-A private Dart wrapper around the CodeMirror 6 text editor used by DartPad Preview.
+A private Dart wrapper around the CodeMirror 6 text editor used by client-side DartPad.

 This directory contains both a Dart package and the TypeScript sources used to build the JavaScript bundle consumed through Dart JS interop.
 It is an internal